Joseph-Goergen/Joseph-Goergen/README.md

 - **Filed a U.S. patent** through IBM for innovative solutions improving cloud automation and update reliability.
 - Streamlined control plane update validation workflows, **reducing pre-deployment testing time by 30%**.
 - Contributed to robust CI/CD pipelines that **prevented breaking changes from reaching production**, safeguarding thousands of customer workloads.
+- Migrated ROKS clusters from the ibm-roks-toolkit to Hypershift Operator, which resulted in recieving IBM's OTAA (Outstanding Technical Achievement Award).

 ---